Sienci-Labs/Resources/lmmk2/lmk2-the-basics/lmk2-dust-collection.md

 | Vacmaster Professional | 8 Gallon, Hepa Filter                               | [Buy Here](https://vacmaster.com/wet-dry-vacuums/vacmaster-pro/8-gallon-11amp-hepa-vacuum/) |
 | Hercules | 12 Gallon, Dual Hepa Filter, Noise adjustable                               | [Buy Here](https://www.harborfreight.com/power-tools/vacuums-blowers/dust-collectors/12-gallon-osha-compliant-dust-extractor-58966.html) |

-#### Adding a Cyclone to your shop vac

-Adding a second stage to your dust collection strategy can drastically reduce the amount of filters your shop vac or dust collection system uses.
-Often called a cyclone, it works by using centrifugal force to separate dust and debris from the air.
-When dust-laden air enters the cyclone chamber, it is spun rapidly in a vortex.
-The heavier particles are flung outward against the chamber walls, where they lose momentum and fall into a collection bin below.
-Meanwhile, the lighter, cleaner air is directed upwards and exits through the top outlet, often passing through a secondary filter for finer particles.
+**Adding a Cyclone to your shop vac** can also drastically reduce the amount of filters your shop vac or dust collection system uses.
+This 'second stage' works by using centrifugal force to separate most dust and debris into a bin below while the lighter, cleaner air is directed upwards, often passing through a secondary filter for finer particles.
 This process improves efficiency, reduces filter clogging, and extends the lifespan of the dust collection system.

-Many user will make their own, or you can purchase a pre-made one.
-[Buy Here](https://www.leevalley.com/en-ca/shop/tools/workshop/dust-collection/dust-extractors/116856-dust-deputy-low-pro-deluxe) is a neat low profile cyclone!
+Many users will make their own, or you can [purchase a pre-made one](https://www.leevalley.com/en-ca/shop/tools/workshop/dust-collection/dust-extractors/116856-dust-deputy-low-pro-deluxe).

 ![](/_images/_lmmk2/_the-basics/lmk2_dust_cyclones.jpg){.aligncenter .size-medium}